Former VP Prepares For 1996 Run; Faces Considerable Skepticism

 Less than two weeks after having his appendix removed, Quayle planned a speech Saturday night in Indianapolis to detail the timetable and likely themes of his bid for the Republican nomination. ``He is clearly back,″ said Mark Goodin, a senior adviser to Quayle’s nascent campaign organization.

-Prior to the speech, Quayle’s office issued a statement saying he will file candidacy papers by Feb.
-21 and make a public announcement of his candidacy by mid-April.
+According to other Quayle advisers, who spoke on condition of anonymity, Quayle plans to file candidacy papers in February and make a formal campaign announcement a few months later, probably in April.
 Filing the papers would allow him to begin fund-raising _ and would send a signal to Quayle supporters that he is serious about running.

 Just a few weeks shy of his 48th birthday, Quayle has been urged by many associates and former aides to sit out the 1996 race and work on rebuilding his public image.
 But the former vice president, according to those familiar with his thinking, is convinced a Republican will defeat President Clinton next year and believes the depth of his support is underestimated.